reminiflux/reminiflux/README.md

 Configuration of reminiflux is supposed to be very easy: you only need to supply the URL to your running miniflux instance, an API key that you have generated in miniflux for authenticating against its API and that's it.
 Reminiflux will connect to this instance from your browser and cache the connection details so that you do not have to enter them again.
 You will be able to change these parameters in the settings screen.

-**There is one caveat however:** Miniflux's API does not support [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) requests yet, which would enable web applications such as reminiflux to call the API services directly from a browser and from a different location (origin).
+**There is one caveat however:** Miniflux's API only recently started to support [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) requests, which enable web applications such as reminiflux to call the API services directly from a browser and from a different location (origin).
 Without this, API calls from the browser would only work if reminiflux and miniflux would share the same origin (i.e. same protocol, host and port), which might be complicated for most to set up.

-This functionality has been requested [here](https://github.com/miniflux/miniflux/issues/675) and hopefully will be implemented soon; in the meantime however, there are multiple options for a workaround.
+CORS support was initiated [here](https://github.com/miniflux/miniflux/issues/675) and implemented [here](https://github.com/miniflux/miniflux/pull/691).
+It is recommended that you upgrade to a version of miniflux which includes this feature.
+If you are however using an older version of miniflux, there are multiple options available for a workaround.

 ### Option 1: Use a CORS proxy